Purpose and Scope of Guidance

 The Guidance should be read alongside the following documents:

 Renewable and Low Carbon Guidance Technical Note which sets out the background to the strategic environmental sensitivity maps - see SEA Appendix 7 below.

 which should be used alongside SNH Landscape Character Types and Descriptions to inform landscape studies for renewable applications.

 Following adoption of the Guidance spatial layers including the Spatial Framework for Wind, and additional landscape capacity and spatial policy guidance (e.g. environmental sensitivity maps for Group 3 areas only) will be available via a web map currently being developed.

 The draft guidance was consulted on between 19 August and 30 September 2019.
-Following consultation, changes to the guidance, online mapping and a Habitats Regulation Appraisal are being prepared.
-The guidance is anticipated to be adopted in 2021.
+Following consultation, a further review of the guidance will be taken forward in 2022 including consideration of the publication of draft NPF4 which includes an updated policy for 'green energy'.
+The guidance is anticipated to be adopted in late 2022/early 2023.

 Strategic Environmental Assessment (SEA)

 The Environmental Report details the Environmental Assessment of the draft Guidance, considering any likely significant environmental effects, and what mitigation measures are required, where necessary.
 The Environmental Assessment process has also been used to help shape the draft Guidance using Strategic Environmental Sensitivity Mapping, based on a range of environmental factors.